skrysmanski/blogtext/readme.txt

 * Plain text URLs can now have a trailing fullstop, comma, semicolon, or colon without this being interpreted as part of the URL.
 Brackets still need to be "escaped" by a space.
 * Added backticks for inline code snippets (as alternative to the `##` syntax).
+* Slightly changed heading syntax.
+Now, an anchor id must be separated by a least one equal sign (`=`) from the heading text.
+This allows for hash signs in the headings text, eg. in "C# overview".
 * Rewrote output cache

 = 0.9.0d =